-When we conducted our 2017 assessment of the education needs of saltwater anglers, the results confirmed they were interested in boating safety.
-We were glad to see that, because safe boating practices can impact everyone on the water — not just anglers.
+When we conducted our 2017 assessment of the education needs of anglers, the results confirmed they were interested in boating safety.
+Safe boating practices, of course, can impact everyone on the water.

-The study we profile below is not recent but is still considered a seminal review article for this subject.
-According to the journal that published the study, the article abstract has been viewed more than 11,000 times.
+The study we profile below is still considered a seminal review article for this subject.
+According to the journal that published the study, people have viewed the article abstract more than 11,000 times.

 Have you ever spent a relaxing day out on the water and decided to have a drink or two?
 Would you still drink the occasional beer knowing it increased your risk of drowning?
 Alcohol is an important risk associated with drowning while boating.
 This study aimed to determine to what extent alcohol increased this danger.